Tearsheet

 AI Analysis | Feedback

 Mr. Antal was appointed Executive Chairman of SSR Mining in June 2023.
-Prior to that, he served as President and Chief Executive Officer and a member of the Board of SSR Mining following the merger with Alacer Gold in September 2020.
-He is also listed as the current President and Chief Executive Officer as of 2024.
-Before the merger, Mr. Antal held the position of President and Chief Executive Officer with Alacer Gold since August 2013 and served as Alacer Gold's Chief Financial Officer from May 2012 to August 2013.
-He possesses over 30 years of global mining experience, having started his career at Placer Dome and then spending nearly 15 years within the Rio Tinto Group in various senior management positions.
+Previously, he served as President and Chief Executive Officer of SSR Mining following its merger with Alacer Gold in September 2020.
+Prior to the merger, Mr. Antal held the position of President and Chief Executive Officer with Alacer Gold since August 2013 and Chief Financial Officer from May 2012 to August 2013.
+He possesses over 30 years of global mining experience, including roles at Placer Dome and within the Rio Tinto Group.

-Mr. Sparks was appointed Executive Vice President, Chief Financial Officer of SSR Mining in March 2024.
-He previously served as the company's Executive Vice President, Chief Legal and Administrative Officer and Corporate Secretary since September 2020.
-Prior to joining SSR Mining, he was the Chief Legal Officer for Alacer Gold Corp. since 2012.
-Mr. Sparks has extensive experience in public company reporting, compliance, business integration, entity formation, and tax structuring.
-He also worked at King & Spalding LLP and Davis Graham & Stubbs LLP.
+Mr. Sparks was appointed Executive Vice President, Chief Financial Officer of SSR Mining in March 2024, succeeding Alison White.
+Before this, he served as the company's Executive Vice President, Chief Legal and Administrative Officer and Corporate Secretary since September 2020.
+Prior to the merger, Mr. Sparks served as the Chief Legal Officer for Alacer Gold Corp. since 2012.
+He is responsible for the finance, enterprise risk, and information technology functions, with extensive experience in public company reporting, compliance, business integration, and tax structuring.

 Mr. Farid was appointed Executive Vice President, Chief Strategy Officer of SSR Mining in March 2024.
-He previously served as the company's Executive Vice President, Chief Corporate Development Officer since September 2020.
-With over two decades of mining and investment banking experience, Mr. Farid played a pivotal role in the at-market merger with SSR Mining.
-Prior to joining Alacer Gold in 2017, he was a senior investment banker at a large bulge bracket bank where he originated, advised, and executed landmark financing and M&A transactions in the precious and base metals sectors.
+He previously served as Executive Vice President, Chief Corporate Development Officer since September 2020.
+Mr. Farid is responsible for business strategy, mergers & acquisitions, portfolio management, joint ventures, commercial negotiations, capital markets, financings, and commercial metal sales functions.
+With over two decades of mining and investment banking experience, he was a senior investment banker at a large bulge bracket bank prior to joining Alacer Gold in 2017, where he advised on financing and M&A transactions.
+He played a pivotal role in the at-market merger between Alacer Gold and SSR Mining.

-Mr. MacNevin was appointed Executive Vice President, Operations and Sustainability of SSR Mining in January 2023.
-He brings over 35 years of international experience in the mining industry, having held senior operational and corporate roles across Placer Dome, Newmont, and most recently Barrick Gold.
-His previous roles include CEO of Barrick Nevada and General Manager at Lumwana.
-Prior to joining SSR Mining, he held the position of Processing and Engineering Lead for Barrick Gold and Executive General Manager of the Pueblo Viejo Joint Venture.
+Mr. MacNevin was appointed Executive Vice President, Operations and Sustainability in January 2023.
+He brings over 35 years of international experience in the mining industry, having held senior operational and corporate roles at companies such as Placer Dome, Newmont, and Barrick Gold.
+His previous positions include CEO of Barrick Nevada and General Manager at Lumwana.

 AI Analysis | Feedback